 word.
 Considering how lonely I was and how ugly I felt, what I

-wouldn't have given to have that kind of charm and popularity.
+wouldn't have given to have that kind of charm, good looks and popularity.

 I wanted to trade places with George in the worst possible way.

 George was the Beauty, I was the Beast.

 night, I saw something happen that shook me to the very deepest core of my

 St. John's was locked in a tie football game against

 our arch-rival Kinkaid.
 George was playing left end on

 defense.
 Kinkaid ran a sweep around end.
 Three players -